Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 These market structures feature numerous firms competing for customers.
-The key difference between them lies in whether products are identical or differentiated—and that distinction changes everything about marketing strategy.
+The key difference between them is whether products are identical or differentiated, and that single distinction changes everything about marketing strategy.

-Compare: Perfect Competition vs. Monopolistic Competition—both have many firms and low barriers to entry, but differentiation is the game-changer.
+Compare: Perfect Competition vs. Monopolistic Competition: both have many firms and low barriers to entry, but differentiation is the game-changer.
 In perfect competition, marketing is nearly irrelevant; in monopolistic competition, it's everything.
-If an FRQ asks about the role of advertising, monopolistic competition is your go-to example.
+If a question asks about the role of advertising, monopolistic competition is your go-to example.

-When markets concentrate into the hands of a few firms—or just one—the dynamics shift dramatically.
+When markets concentrate into the hands of a few firms or just one, the dynamics shift.
 Pricing power increases, strategic interdependence emerges, and barriers to entry become the defining feature.

-Compare: Oligopoly vs. Monopoly—both feature high barriers and significant pricing power, but oligopolists must account for rivals' responses while monopolists don't.
+Compare: Oligopoly vs. Monopoly: both feature high barriers and significant pricing power, but oligopolists must account for rivals' responses while monopolists don't face that constraint.
 On exams, remember that oligopolies may collude to act like a monopoly, but this is typically illegal.

 Understanding market structure means understanding where pricing power comes from.
 These structures range from firms with no control over price to firms with near-total control.